rnburn/varnish-opentracing/doc/Proposal.md

 sub vcl_recv {
   # `opentracing_trace_request` is a function exposed by the Varnish C++ module.
   # It enables tracing for the given request.
-Alternatively, you might enable
-  # it for all modules by including something like
-  #    include "opentracing-all.vcl"
-  # that defines this subroutine.
-In the C++ code, this will allocate memory to
+In the C++ code, this will allocate
-  # keep track of the request's span and inject it's context into the request
+  # memory to keep track of the request's span and inject it's context into the
-  # headers.
+  # request headers.
   opentracing_trace_request(req);

-  # Additionally, the would also expose commands to manipulate span tags and
+  # Additionally, the module would also expose commands to manipulate span tags
-  # log data.
+  # and log data.
   opentracing_tag(req, "abc", "123");
 }
 ```